 - University Connection and University Connection Plus

-- Summer Institute for International Business Students
+- Institute for Business Communication

 Part-time students are not eligible for F-1 visas.
 The ELP does not issue visa documents for Evening Courses.

 How do I Apply for a Student Visa for the ELP?